 Traveling can be very expensive, that’s why many people only take one or two trips a year.
-I’ve been thinking about getting an iPad for a while now and I just thought “wow, instead of spending two nights at a $200 hotel I could get the iPad 2 for $400!”
-Anyways, here’s a few ways to get the most bang for your buck without taking away from the over all experience:
+I recently reached out to the biggest A-list travel bloggers to ask what their favorite travel savings tip was and here is what they had to say.
+Here’s a few of my favorite ways to get the most bang for your buck, without taking away from the over all experience:

 I’ve always liked getting souvenirs from my favorite destinations and getting a few goodies for friends and family too, which can really add up in the long run.
 But look away from Times Square or Mainstreet USA, go a few blocks away from the action and you will probably find discount stores with the same products at a better price.
 On my last visit to SeaWorld Orlando I discovered a discount store at the back of the park and really lucked up.
 The same happened in Vegas, I found a store off the strip in downtown Las Vegas beside the Freemont Street Experience and grabbed a few incredible buys!
 Leave some extra space in that suitcase for souvenirs!

 Start by always asking for an upgrade when you check in, you’d be surprised to see how often they will do it.
 While it may be quite tempting to stay in an urban oasis in the heart of a big city or a super cute bed and breakfast with all the comforts of home, it may be putting a major dent in your budget and knocking you out of other great, more rewarding experiences.
 You wouldn’t even consider sleeping in your car and a camper/RV uses too much gas and requires too much upkeep, so what’s left?
 Many state and national parks have campsites that you can rent for next to nothing.
 You can check with a large university to see if they have any dormitorys available for rent, but that only works in the summer months.
 Hostels are slowly cathing on in the US but they are generally pretty hard to find.
 Also, those traveling with 4-4 people will want to get a suite rather than 2 rooms, as couches often fold out.
 Those who are going to be in a city for a weak or more will want to consider renting out a furnished apartment, using sites such as AirBnB, Wimdu, Home Away, and 9Flats.
 Or you can also use sites like Couchsurfing and Hospitality Club to stay with locals for free.